Shh! Self-Destructing Messages

 The way this works is actually pretty simple:

-When you submit a new secret using the above form, a cryptographic key is generated by your browser and used to encrypt your plain text message.
-That encrypted message, along with your view and time settings, are sent back to our server for temporary storage.
+When you submit a new secret using the above form, a cryptographic key is generated by your browser and used to encrypt2 your plain-text message.
+The encrypted message, along with your view and time settings, are sent back to our server for temporary storage.

 The private key, meanwhile, stays with you and is never shared with the server.